kksante/Earths_Emotion_Tracker/README.md

     2) Monitors multiple kafka clusters

  # Stretch Goal
-   Clients will be software developers in the CI/CD pipeline.
+   Clients can be software developers in the CI/CD pipeline.
 So Jenkins to provide continuous integration of code and continuous deployment of the code